- Fall, Spring, Academic Year

 Consult with your Study Abroad advisor for any clarification about fees and billing.
 Note that when you withdraw from a program, any money already paid directly to a program provider and/or a host university will potentially be forfeited.
 Check with your specific provider/host university for details.
 Additional penalties for cancellation of airline tickets may also apply.
 Check with your airline for further details.

-The online application will be available for the:
+The online application for the Spring Semester Program will be available from 7/1 to 9/1.

 Any supplemental materials are due to the study abroad office one week later.